pvdz/zeparser2/README.md

 This is a JS parser written in JS.
 It is blazingly faster but doesn't return you a parse tree.
 It's capable of parsing and validating JS on an OCD level at very high speeds.

+Note that this readme is _outdated_ and will be updated soon.
+Hm where have I heard that before.

+More details about what the build script does can be read [in this blog post](http://qfox.nl/weblog/323)

+## Goals

 There were two goals for this project:

 - Write a parser that would parse and validate JS as fast as possible, nothing else